lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 Disassembly itself is controlled by the datastore configuration.
 In cases where the datastore uses a remote storage and only some components are required, then disassembly can significantly improve data access performance.

-Read-only Components
+Derived Components
-^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

 There are some situations where a Python type has some property that can usefully be retrieved that looks like a component of a composite but is not a component since it is not an integral part of the composite Python type.
 This is particularly true for metadata such as bounding boxes or pixel counts which can efficiently be obtained from a large dataset without requiring that large dataset to be read into memory solely to be discarded once this information is extracted.

-Read-only components can be defined for all storage classes without that storage class being declared to be a composite.
+Derived components are read-only components that can be defined for all storage classes without that storage class being declared to be a composite.
-As for standard components, a read-only component declares the storage class (and therefore Python type) of that component.
+As for standard components, a derived component declares the storage class (and therefore Python type) of that component.
-If your Python type has useful components that can be accessed but which do not support full disassembly (because round-tripping disassembly is lossy), read-only components should be defined rather than full-fledged components.
+If your Python type has useful components that can be accessed but which do not support full disassembly (because round-tripping disassembly is lossy), derived components should be defined rather than full-fledged components.

 Read Parameters
 ^^^^^^^^^^^^^^^